Aggregating regular norms: Appendix

 $F$ is twice continuously differentiable on $\cD_o$ and

 Besides this, taking into account that $F$ and $\phi_i$ are squares of norms continuously differentiable outside of the origin, we have \abs{\hbox{abs}}

-where for a nonnegative vector $z$ and $\alpha>0$, $[z]^\alpha$ stands for the vector comprised of $\alpha$-th degrees of the entries of $z$, and $u\cdot v$ is coordinatewise product of two vectors; \aic{$(d)$}{$(e)$} stems from the fact that $F$ is the square of an absolute norm.
+where for a vector $z$, $\abs[z]$ is the vector of modulae of entries in $z$, for a nonnegative vector $z$ and $\alpha>0$, $[z]^\alpha$ stands for the vector comprised of $\alpha$-th degrees of the entries of $z$, and $u\cdot v$ is coordinatewise product of two vectors; \aic{$(d)$}{$(e)$} stems from the fact that $F$ is the square of an absolute norm.

 Now, let $x\in\cD$ and let $y=\phi(x)$, so that $y\in \cD_o$.
 We have $f(x)=F^{1/2}(\phi(x))$ with and

 By homogeneity, it suffices to verify (\ref{eqq2}) for $x\in\cX$ such that $F(\phi(x))=1$.
 In this case we have